shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 Lemilay closed her eyes and her bald spot glowed.
 She stared intently at the door.
 Then she jumped to her feet.
 "There was!
 There was a cat outside!"

 "That doesn't make any sense."
-Wryonin got up and walked to the door.
+Wryonin got up and rushed to the door.

-Ersatzica dashed to the side of the building, staying out of sight.
+Ersatzica ducked to the side of the building, staying out of sight.

 Lemilay navigated around the side of the building, bald spot still glowing.
 "The cat came to the door, peeked through the window, and ran over there."